 Get Closer to the River

-From Ajisai-bashi bridge, if you walk up a steep slope you will find Sōunji Temple (早雲寺).
+From Ajisai-bashi bridge, if you walk up a steep slope you will find Sounji Temple Temple.

-Old trees and mossy architectures catch your eyes.
-Once you step into the site, you will realize everything you see around has been there for hundreds of years.
+Old trees and mossy architecture will catch your attention.
+Once you step into the site, you will be able to see the age of the surroundings and feel the hundreds of years of history.

 Hakone-Yumoto station is easily accessed from Tokyo.
-You can take Odakyū Romance Car bound for Hakone-Yumoto from Shinjuku, which only takes an hour and a half.
+You can take Odakyu Romance Car bound for Hakone-Yumoto from Shinjuku, which only takes one hour and a half.

-From Hakone-Yumoto station, you can take Hakone Tozan Railway or Cable Cars to visit different spots in Hakone, which is why the station is called the “gateway of Hakone.”
+From Hakone-Yumoto Station, you can take Hakone Tozan Railway or the cable cars to visit different spots in Hakone, which is why the station is called the “gateway of Hakone.”

-Hakone-Yumoto is a wonderful gateway to Hakone with tons of attractions such as the shops and scenery introduced in this article.
-Hakone appeals to people in different ways than the large cities.
+Hakone-Yumoto is a part of Hakone with a plethora of attractions, such as the shops and scenery introduced in this article.
+Hakone has a different appeal than large cities.
 Here, history and nature come together in a beautiful way.

-Let’s leave Tokyo for a day to see and feel the charm of Hakone!
+Leave Tokyo for a day and experience Hakone!